Lightning-AI/pytorch-lightning/docs/source/new-project.rst

 Things you can do with a callback:

-- send emails at some point in training
+- Send emails at some point in training
-- grow the model
+- Grow the model
-- update learning rates
+- Update learning rates
-- visualize gradients
+- Visualize gradients
 - ...
-- you are limited by your imagination
+- You are only limited by your imagination

 Here's an example adding a not-so-fancy learning rate decay rule: